Coronavirus (COVID-19)

 • if you’ve been asked to attend a medical or dental appointment in person, tell them about your symptoms or positive test

-• tell people you have recently been in contact with that you’re feeling unwell or have tested positive so they can be aware of symptoms
+• tell people you have recently been in contact with that you’re feeling unwell or have tested positive so they can be aware of symptoms, especially if they’re at increased risk of becoming more unwell from coronavirus

 • regularly clean frequently touched surfaces, such as door handles and remote controls, and shared areas such as kitchens and bathrooms